 What I would love to come across in my email box right now (but not limited to):

-- One of the most important things I am looking for in any YA or middle grade novel is a STRONG VOICE.
+- I am actively looking to expand my middle grade and young adult author clientele.
+One of the most important things I am looking for in any YA or middle grade novel is a STRONG VOICE.
 This is a big requirement for me.
 I also love imperfect characters that readers can really root for.

 - I am very keen on developing my YA clientele.
-I’m mostly interested in commercial, reality-based YA featuring a strong voice (high importance!), memorable characters, resonant themes and a pitch perfect premise.
+I’m mostly interested in commercial, reality-based YA featuring a strong voice, memorable characters, resonant themes and a pitch perfect premise.
 I’m always into humor.

 - Middle grade requirements same as with YA!
 Although I am more open to fantastical elements and adventures.
 Illustrated, funny MG is very cool with me.

-- This is a biggie for me: YA or MG memoirs or narrative nonfiction.
+- YA or MG memoirs.
 Specifically, I would love to see a YA memoir related to the modern Native American teenage experience.
 An author with a great personal story and a great platform.

-- Authors/illustrators with a large social media following, Instagram, Snap Chat and YouTube in particular.
+- Authors/illustrators with a large social media following and impressive platform, Instagram, Snap Chat and YouTube in particular.

 What I am not looking for (sorry!):